 In the US, there are 38,644,885 mammograms per year, but this only represents 70% of the required population as 30% of those eligible for the irradiation and compression process of mammography diagnosis chose not to, or are unable to, enter the medical system for this important screening.
 In Asia, the number of prospective patients that fail to enter the system for annualized screening is closer to 70%, a leading contributor for breast cancer being the number #1 cause of cancer mortality for Asian women.

 On all tissue types, of those patients who are diagnosed by mammography as having the potential state of cancer, only 25.4% of all surgical biopsies are on actual cancers, and 74.6% of surgical biopsies performed as a result of mammography diagnosis are on non-cancerous tissue.
 This high false positive rate as a result of mammography diagnosis results in 1.6 million unnecessary surgeries at an economical cost of over $1 billion annually in the US alone.
-Cyrcadia’s historic clinical results reflected over 87% accuracy on detecting invasive breast cancer demonstrating promise that the device could be utilized as adjunctive screening physician decision tool to reduce unnecessary surgeries.
+Cyrcadia’s historic clinical results reflected over 87% accuracy on detecting invasive breast cancer demonstrating promise that the device could be utilized as an adjunctive monitoring and decision tool for physicians to potentially reduce unnecessary surgeries, or enable the referral of patients to better aligned screening or detection modalities, reducing procedures and costs.

 Breast tissue density has been identified as a limitation of accuracy for screening mammography the “gold standard” diagnostic tools for breast cancer screening used today.
 With varying degrees of density, mammography false negative results increase dramatically with tissue density, from 20% with over all tissue types, up to 50%+ with the densest of tissue types.
 The CYRCADIA HEALTH solution is tissue agnostic in that we detect circadian cellular change that is indicative of cancer, and do not rely on specular reflective capabilities of varying tissue densities to make our diagnosis.
 Our historic false negative result of 17.3% should show diagnostic accuracy improvements for all tissue types, but most critically in the dense patient population.

-With Federal legislation pending and 26 states in the US having passed laws requiring physicians to notify patients of their condition, its higher propensity to cancer, and the known limitations for screening mammography, a significant opportunity exists for a non-compressive, non-irradiative, tissue agnostic early breast cancer screening tool such as ours.
+With Federal legislation pending and 26 states in the US having passed tissue density notification laws requiring physicians to notify patients of their density condition, its higher propensity to cancer, and the known limitations for screening mammography, a significant opportunity exists for a non-compressive, non-irradiative, tissue agnostic early breast cancer screening tool such as ours.

 Cyrcadia’s Market Position - In that Cyrcadia is not relying on tissue reflectivity required with mammography and ABUS Ultrasound, but detects metabolic activity changes of normal vs. cancerous tissues, Cyrcadia’s medical researchers believe that may be an advantage in the density population, which has a higher propensity for cancer, and the current diagnostic modalities are challenged with their condition.
 Today 26 states have passed, and 11 additional states have pending legislation which requires the physician to advise the patient about their condition of density, and that they have a higher propensity for cancer (up to six times higher in the densest of tissue), and that the current diagnostic modalities are highly challenged with their condition (as low as 48% documented accuracy in mammography with the densest of tissue).